PAYROLL

 How to avoid fines for payroll mistakes

-It’s important to set up payroll correctly, to ensure you’re paying employees the correct wage at the correct time.
+It’s important to set up payroll correctly to ensure you’re paying employees the proper wage on time.
 You must also make sure you’re paying HMRC the right amount of tax.

 Here’s how to avoid costly penalties from HMRC and stay on top of the legal side of payroll.